gohugoio/hugoDocs/content/en/troubleshooting/performance.md

 template
 : The path to the template, relative to the `layouts` directory.

-> [!note]
+> [!NOTE]
 > Hugo builds pages in parallel where multiple pages are generated simultaneously.
 Because of this parallelism, the sum of "cumulative duration" values is usually greater than the actual time it takes to build a site.

 ## Caching

 Some _partial_ templates such as sidebars or menus are executed many times during a site build.
 Depending on the content within the _partial_ template and the desired output, the template may benefit from caching to reduce the number of executions.
-The [`partialCached`][] template function provides caching capabilities for _partial_ templates.
+The [`partialCached`][] function provides caching capabilities for _partial_ templates.

-> [!note]
+> [!NOTE]
 > Note that you can create cached variants of each partial by passing additional arguments to `partialCached` beyond the initial context.
 See the `partialCached` documentation for more details.

 ## Timers